josephkirk/RustFiber/README.md

 - **Job Prioritization**: Schedule critical tasks with `High`, `Normal`, or `Low` priority
 - ✅ **High Throughput**: Capable of millions of jobs per second
 - ✅ **Simple API**: Easy to use interface for job submission and synchronization
+- ✅ **Performance Monitoring**: Optional metrics collection for debugging throughput and bottlenecks

 ## v0.2 Optimizations (New)